pingcap/pingcap.github.io/src/ai/integrations/embedding-jinaai.md

 # Integrate TiDB Vector Search with Jina AI Embeddings API

-This tutorial walks you through how to use [Jina AI](https://jina.ai/embeddings/) to generate embeddings for text data and image data, and then store the embeddings in TiDB vector storage and search similar texts or images based on embeddings.
+This tutorial demonstrates how to use [Jina AI](https://jina.ai/embeddings/) to generate embeddings for text and image data, store them in TiDB vector storage, and perform semantic search.

 !!! info